Lay3rLabs/TrustGraph/PLAN.md

 - Make network info config with copy

-- Add profile link somewhere
 - Add sorts on network page
 - Contact support button
 - update site metadata
+- Live updates
 - need a graph visualization
-- Documentation for merkler component
-- Live updates

 Needs discussion:
 - Calibrate math so scores are right? (open questions about this)